-Over the past few decades there has been a great deal of development in Thailand, some of it welcome to improve living standards and the economy, some with unfortunate consequences for wildlife, forestry and of course Thailand's beautiful islands.
+Over the past few decades there has been a great deal of development in Thailand: some of it welcome to improve living standards and the economy at large, and some with an unwelcome negative impact on wildlife, forestry and Thailand's beautiful islands.

-Mass tourism has peeled away at the seductive lure of beaches like Chaweng in Koh Samui and Karon in Phuket, and as such, seasoned travellers are now on a mission to seek out unspoiled, off-the-beaten Lonely-Planet-track island getaways instead.
+Mass tourism has peeled away at the seductive lure of beaches like Chaweng in Koh Samui and Karon in Phuket, and as such, seasoned travellers are now on a mission to seek out unspoiled, off-the-“Lonely-Planet”-track beach getaways instead.

 4. Koh Lipe

 Located near the Malaysian border, and with the nearly deserted Koh Tarutao on the doorstep, Koh Lipe has seen some development over the past few years.
 It has thirty-five hotels, two hospitals and even WiFi.
 That doesn’t mean it is an urban centre- far from it, but it is relatively busy.

 Bookings are hard to come by between December and March, but if you can grab a place it’s a great island base from where the archipelago is easily explored.

 ✓ Click here to check out hotels on Koh Lipe